near/docs/docs/7.primitives/dex/interacting/bos.md

 </details>

 :::tip
-Ref Finance API has a method to [get list of prices](https://indexer.ref.finance/list-token-price).
+Ref Finance has a method to [get all token prices at once](https://indexer.ref.finance/list-token-price).
 :::

 </TabItem>